Discover Tiny Living

 Imagine having a house that can travel with you; that's your mobile tiny house.
 It's like a snail with its shell, ready to explore.
 However, because it's considered more like a vehicle or caravan, it dances to a slightly different beat when it comes to regulations.

-One of the biggest things is figuring out where you can legally park it.
+• Where to Park: One of the biggest challenges is figuring out where you can legally park it.
 You might find yourself nestled in a caravan park or on private land (with permission, of course).
 Each option comes with its own set of rules about how long you can stay put.

 Permanent Tiny Houses